top of page

 Para los Janjim que se quedan en Israel los estaremos asesorando y acompañando desde cerca ya sea que quieran arrancar la universidad aca, o el ejercito o su servisio al estado.
 Y para los los Janijim que se vuelven a sus respectivos países los preparamos para que sean los nuevos lideres de la Tnua y entre todos planearemos el funcionamiento de las Tnuot para el año entrante.

 We understand that applicants and their families may have concerns about participant safety over the course of the program, and about the dynamic security situation in Israel.
 Your safety & security is our number one priority.
 As an approved MASA program, all World Bnei Akiva Hachshara Israel programs follow the safety and security guidelines outlined by MASA for all their programs.
-Please visit the MASA safety page for more information and interactive video with MASA’s Chief Security Officer, Amir Keinan.
+Please visit the MASA safety page (https://www.masaisrael.org/our-programs/safety-security/)for more information and interactive video with MASA’s Chief Security Officer, Amir Keinan.

 World Bnei Akiva take our participants’ physical & emotional wellbeing very seriously.

-Noting the rise in emotional challenges amongst youth, we have commissioned the services and support of “Keshev”- a professional organization in the mental health and wellness field.
 Keshev provides us a with a wide variety of services including group sessions and one-on-one meetings with participants on topics of mental health such as anxiety, depression, sexuality, eating disorders and more.
 They provide emergency on-call support to staff, and designated on site hours for any participant who needs extra support mentally or emotionally.
-Through their team, our participants and staff are offered guidance and support needed, to help them to have an emotionally healthy and safe year.
-To learn more visit www.keshevcenter.com

 Lace tes chaussures de randonnée et prépare-toi pour l'aventure !
 Les randonnées sont au cœur du Sayarim, assez exigeantes pour repousser tes limites, mais rappelle-toi, tu es dans cette aventure avec tous tes nouveaux amis, et tu t'amuseras à coup sûr !
 Les Alpes t'attendent avec leurs sommets magnifiques et leurs vallées luxuriantes, offrant les herbes les plus vertes et les cieux les plus bleus imaginables.
 Prépare-toi à vivre une expérience de randonnée comme jamais auparavant!